 Age Concern City of London are running a programme of health walks for older people, under the ‘Walking for Health’ banner.

-Age Concern City of London and Fusion Leisure run a series of regular short (one to two hour) walks graded for different levels of ability, around places of interest in the City.
+We run a series of regular short (one to two hour) walks graded for different levels of ability, around places of interest in the City.

-First Saturday of the month, 11am–12noon – a stroll around some of the gardens and churchyards of the City.
+1st Saturday of the month, 11am–12noon – a stroll around some of the gardens and churchyards of the City.
 Meet at St Pauls tube (outside Café Nero).
 Level 2, moderately easy walk, suitable for all.

 Monthly history walks: Sunday 10am and Thursday 2pm (dates and meeting points vary, please consult walks programme) – a 90 minute health walk around different places of interest in the City.
 Level 3, for those who want to continue improving their fitness.